Shame-B0t/Shame-Bot/README.md

 ---

+Shame-b0t should be assigned the highest spot in the role hierarchy of your server in order to be able to manipulate channels and roles in a reliable way.

+---

 Project planning can be seen on our [Miro board](https://miro.com/app/board/o9J_lJdRu3A=/).

 When Shame-b0t is ready to be released into the wild, you'll find a link here!